Universal and Household Hazardous Waste - Public Works

 Drop off limit: 100 lbs of e-waste per year per household

 It is illegal in California to dispose of batteries in the trash or recycling containers.
 Because many types of batteries contain chemicals that can ignite, it is important to dispose of them correctly by dropping them off at an official battery collection program.
-Visit our battery preparation page to prepare batteries for safe drop off.

 Step One: Prep and Protect the Terminals

 Single Use - AAA, AA, C, D: These don’t require special taping or handling.

 Single Use - Coin cell and lithum: Bag each battery by itself, separately.